learning-zone/python-basics/README.md

     Mutable objects performance is low when compared to immutable objects
     Applying Iterations mutable objects takes huge time

-#### What is difference between tuple and list ?
+#### Q. What is difference between tuple and list ?
 Where will you use tuple and where will you use list ?
 ---
 | List 	                           |         Tuple|
 List objects are mutable objects 	 Tuple objects are immutable Objects